ghik/recons/README.md

 The currently supported versions are 2.13.14+ and 3.4.2+ (unless a version is very fresh and ReCon hasn't been built for it yet).

-Because the implementation of ReCon needs to copy some code from the compiler, and use some private APIs via runtime reflection, there's a risk that it may not work with future Scala versions or require more significant changes to keep up with the compiler.
+Because the implementation of ReCon copies some code from the compiler, and uses some private APIs via runtime reflection, there's a risk that it may not work with future Scala versions or require more significant changes to keep up with the compiler.
 Hopefully, it may be possible to propose some refactors to the compiler itself to improve the situation.

 ## Quickstart

-To embed a REPL server into your application, add the following dependency to your `build.sbt`:
+Add the following dependency to your `build.sbt`:

 ```scala
 libraryDependencies +=